thomasvnl/P1DSMRReader-ESPHome/README.md

 * `p1dsmrreader-hass.yaml` Contains only the API/Hass component
 * `p1dsmrreader-http.yaml` Contains only the HTTP Request component
 * `p1dsmrreader-mqtt.yaml` Contains only the MQTT component
+* `p1dsmrreader-webserver.yaml` Contains only the Web Server component

 Please do not modify the usage of the UARTP1ReaderComponent in the lambda and leave the GPIO switch for pin 4 (P1 Request To Send) as-is and internal to not disturb the decoding of DSMR messages.
 If doing so, you are doing this at your own risk.